Eddy-Perondini/GRU-Model/README.md

-Modeling a GRU for sequential data prediction using Tensorflow.
+Modeling a GRU for sequential data prediction/reconstruction using Tensorflow.

 BRIEF EXPLANATION: